scrumtuous/scrumtuous/articles/roshambo-expert.md

 Make sure the frontmatter, the `---` `---`, is in the file when you push it to GitHub.

+You can create a new GitHub repo, but it'd be better if you used the same repo you put the games you created last week.

 ```
 ---
 layout: default